YuvrajSingh-mist/SmolLlama/README.md

 # Introducing SmolLlama - A Smaller Language Model

-- So, I trained a Llama a 130M I coded from ground up to try and behave like an instruct model, going through the below-mentioned stages from scratch
+- So, I trained a Llama a 130M architecture I coded from ground up to try and behave like an instruct model, going through the below-mentioned stages from scratch

 The three main stages are: